 My parents are used to the attention.
 After all, I achieved the same recognition in 2001, as did my sister in 2002, my other sister in 2005, and my brother last year.
-My parents could not be any more proud as they march with their fifth consecutive valedictorian (and 5th UPCAT passer, too).
+My parents could not be any prouder as they march with their fifth consecutive valedictorian (and 5th UPCAT passer, too).
 It is a feat never before accomplished in our school, and I daresay never to be replicated, considering that 300 to 400 high school students graduate each year.

 We lived with my paternal grandparents because we never had enough money to rent or buy a house.
-Often, my father had to ask for bale from his bosses and my mother had to approach relatives and friends, to borrow money for tuition, dormitory fees, or allowance.
+Often, my father had to ask for bale (i.e., advanced pay) from his bosses and my mother had to approach relatives and friends, to borrow money for tuition, dormitory fees, or allowance.
 June (enrollment) and March (graduation) were perennially difficult times.
-They bowed their heads, begged for consideration, swallowed their pride, and bore every harsh word; what’s important was that every quarter our respective class advisers would allow us to take our periodic exams.
+My parents bowed their heads, begged for consideration, swallowed their pride, and bore every harsh word; what’s important was that every quarter our respective class advisers would allow us to take our periodic exams.

 Despite being obviously tired from work and having to commute to and from his project site, my father would help us with our math and science assignments.
 His skills always came in handy for school projects that involved woodwork and electricity.
 And if we wanted to attend an extracurricular activity that had a registration fee, he always fulfilled his promise to find the means to pay for it.

-Every morning my mother would wake up to prepare our baon (cheaper than having to buy lunch from the canteen every day), and every night before she slept, she made sure that we had clean and pressed uniforms to be worn the next day (because we only had two sets each).
-When we needed formal clothes for school programs, she would ask among her friends till she found two or three we could choose from.
+Every morning my mother would wake up to prepare our baon (cheaper than buying lunch from the canteen every day), and every night before she slept, she made sure that we had clean and pressed uniforms to be worn the next day (because we only had two sets each).
+When we needed formal clothes for school programs, she would ask among her friends till she found two or three that we could choose from.
 She scoured bookstores for urgently needed project materials and processed our college application forms.
 My father and my mother have never missed a graduation or recognition ceremony.

 The key to raising five valedictorians is that our parents never forced us to study.
-We studied hard and we studied well because seeing our parents’ sheer dedication, each of us wanted a better life for the entire family.
+We studied hard and we studied well because after seeing our parents’ sheer dedication, each of us wanted a better life for the entire family.
 There was no need to dictate which path to take.
 We pursued excellence, because at the end of each school year, every medal, plaque, and trophy was a token of gratitude to them.

 Faced with the tough challenge of having to best four prior valedictory speeches, my youngest sister will brandish the most important gold medal in today’s graduation ceremonies, but there is no disputing that two persons in the audience deserve as much awe.

-My father and my mother—for their love and support that know no bounds—to them we owe all recognition.
+My father and my mother, for their love and support that know no bounds, to them we owe all recognition.